 #6 – Revenge of the Mummy

 New York.
 Restrictions and access: 48 inches; must stow loose articles in free lockers adjacent to the attraction’s entrance; has Express Pass access and a single-rider line.
 Summary: Revenge of the Mummy is a not-to-be-missed high-speed indoor roller coaster.
 Wait times: this is an older attraction, but, as a fan-favorite, the wait times can get higher than 45 to 60 minutes when the park is at its busiest.

 #7 – The Simpsons Ride

 World Expo.
 Restrictions and access: 42 inches; must stow loose articles in the free lockers adjacent to the attraction’s entrance; has Express Pass access and a single-rider line.
-Summary: Men in Black is a shooter ride where you are the newest MIB recruit.
+Summary: Alien Attack is a shooter ride where you are the newest MIB recruit.
 Wait times: not often higher than 30 minutes, and there is a single-rider line if you don’t want to put up with that.

 The Wizarding World of Harry Potter – Diagon Alley.
 Restrictions and access: none; does not have Express Pass access.
-Summary: meticulously-themed boutique where the wand chooses the wizard.
-Wait times: now that Ollivander’s Wand Shop is in both parks, wait times to see the show (or, perhaps, have a wand choose you) have come down dramatically to less than 15 minutes, even on busy days.
+Summary: meticulously themed boutique where the wand chooses the wizard.
+Wait times: once Ollivanders Wand Shop arrived in both parks, wait times to see the show (or, perhaps, have a wand choose you) came down dramatically, to less than 15 minutes – even on busy days.